(a ba ka' vir)

 - tell your doctor and pharmacist if you are allergic to any medications or any of the ingredients in abacavir tablets or solution.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
+- tell your doctor if you are pregnant or plan to become pregnant.
 If you become pregnant while taking abacavir, call your doctor.
-You should not breast-feed while taking abacavir.

 - talk to your doctor about the safe use of alcohol while taking this medication.